Why AI Won’t Spell the End of Philippine BPO Industry

-Leveraging on Microsoft’s AI capabilities, Everise can introduce AI tools and chatbots to existing capabilities such as speech recognition, sentiment analysis and image recognition, eventually translating to a more personalized customer experience.
+Leveraging on Microsoft’s AI capabilities, Everise can introduce CX technologies like AI and chatbots to existing capabilities such as speech recognition, sentiment analysis and image recognition, eventually translating to more personalized customer experience.

 “Human empathy and human emotions are two of the biggest factors that pretty much suggest that human beings will not be taken over by technology,” Mr. Agarwal said.